ltearno/hexa.tools/hexa.binding/README.md

 ### First sample

-We will begin by a very simple binding between two text boxes and a label.
+We will begin with a very simple binding between two text boxes and a label.
 This will go like this :

 	Label label = new Label();
 	TextBox textBox = new TextBox();